University of Leicester

 • Models of Software Intensive Systems: Concepts, languages, and semantic models for large and complex software intensive systems.
 In particular: Architectural dimensions (coordination, distribution, context-awareness); Collaborative systems; Embedded, hybrid, and timed systems; Formal specification, validation and verification techniques; Service-oriented systems.
 Composition and emergent behaviour/properties.

-I also keep an interest on Software Evolution.
+• I also keep an interest on Software Evolution and Interaction Design and Evaluation of Socio-technical Systems.

 Author: J L Fiadeiro (jwf4@mcs.le.ac.uk), T: +44 (0)116 252 3907.